Shehrnaz

-Shehrnaz is a Pakistani television drama serial, aired on Urdu 1 from 12 November 2016 to 22 March 2017.
+Shehrnaz is a Pakistani television drama serial, which aired on Urdu 1 from 12 November 2016 to 22 March 2017.
 It starred Ayeza Khan, Alyy Khan, Imran Ashraf and Farhan Ahmed Malhi.
-It is produced by Ayeza Khan's husband Danish Taimoor.
-It's makeup and stylish is done by Qurat-ul-Ain (Aini) and styled by Anila Murtaza.
-Amina Yasmeen and Sana Abbas are wardrobes of Ayeza while Maaz jee is the wardrobe of Alyy.
+It was produced by Danish Taimoor.

-Plot
+Synopsis

 The story revolves around a beautiful girl Shehrnaaz.
 She lives with her father who is a poor tailor in Karachi's poor area.
-Despite of their poverty, her father has made sure that his daughter goes to a top university.
+Despite their poverty, her father has made sure that his daughter goes to a top university.

-Shehrnaaz knows her is beautiful and stands out amongst her peers.
+Shehrnaaz knows that she is beautiful and stands out amongst her peers.
 She wants to be a top class actress.

 Unfortunately, her background is a big hurdle in pursuing her career.
-Eventually she succeeds in her dream.
-But she has to pay a huge cost in achieving this success....
+Eventually she succeeds in realising her dream.
+But her success comes at a huge price.